 Essentially Identical

-Program elements in compatibility Categories A and B adopted by Agreement States should be essentially identical.
-The term “essentially identical” is defined in the Glossary of this handbook.
+Program elements in Categories A and B adopted by Agreement States should be essentially identical.
 If a requirement adopted by an Agreement State differs in any significant respect from that of the NRC, the State should explain how the requirements are essentially identical.
 An example of a substitution that would not be considered significant would be use of the term “deterministic” in place of the term “nonstochastic.”
 In this case, the former term is one commonly accepted in the international radiation protection community.
 Similarly, the use of Systeme Internationale (SI) units rather than conventional units would be deemed essentially identical.
 Further, the adoption by States of more recent technical information (e.g., with regard to reference man) would be viewed as being essentially identical.
 Finally, changes to reflect increased scope of State authority (e.g., use of the term “radioactive material” in place of the term “byproduct material”) or wording needed to conform to State administrative procedures (e.g., use of State agency name in place of “Commission”) would not be considered significantly different.

 Legally Binding Requirements

-Where appropriate, Agreement States should adopt program elements in compatibility Categories A, B, and C or those identified as having particular health and safety significance and applicable to all licensees in the form of a rule or other generic legally binding requirement in a manner consistent with the State's administrative laws.
+Where appropriate, Agreement States should adopt program elements in Categories A, B, and C or those identified as having particular health and safety significance and applicable to all licensees in the form of a rule or other generic legally binding requirement in a manner consistent with the State's administrative laws.
 The use of generic requirements will help to avoid inconsistency and confusion that may result from the imposition of individual requirements on a case-by-case basis.

 Further, requirements applicable to more than a few licensees also should be adopted in the form of a generic requirement.
 However, since the appropriate approach to such issues will depend on the types and numbers of licensees involved, the State's approach will be reviewed on a case-by-case basis.